Diamondbacks chase Clayton Kershaw in 1st inning and rout Dodgers 11-2 in NLDS opener

+LOS ANGELES (AP) — Merrill Kelly and Clayton Kershaw had their backs to each other in the outfield while they were long-tossing before Game 1 of the NL Division Series.

+“He kind of gave me a little acknowledgment and I gave it back,” Kelly said.

-Gabriel Moreno’s three-run homer highlighted a six-run first inning for Arizona, and the Diamondbacks battered Los Angeles Dodgers ace Clayton Kershaw on the way to an 11-2 victory in Game 1 of their NL Division Series on Saturday night.
+Then Arizona went out and clobbered the Los Angeles Dodgers ace in the first inning on the way to an 11-2 victory for Kelly and the Diamondbacks on Saturday night.

+Gabriel Moreno’s three-run drive highlighted a six-run first for Arizona, which also got homers from Corbin Carroll, Alek Thomas and Tommy Pham.
+Kelly used the support to beat the Dodgers for the first time.

+“I’m watching our guys beat up on one of the best pitchers that we’ve ever seen in our lives and watching them do it in the first game I’ve ever pitched in the playoffs,” Kelly said.

+“I felt if I gave those games any attention I was going out there behind the eight-ball before I even stepped on the mound,” he said.

-Kelly limited the NL West champions to three hits in 6 1/3 innings, the last one coming leading off the third on Miguel Rojas’ single.
-He retired 11 in a row during one stretch, struck out five and walked two.
+Kelly limited the NL West champions to three hits in 6 1/3 innings, the last one leading off the third on Miguel Rojas’ single.
+He retired 11 in a row during one stretch.

+“We just never really had a chance to get to Kelly,” Dodgers manager Dave Roberts said.
+“He was attacking us and making us put the ball in play and we just couldn’t do it.”

 Game 2 of the best-of-five series is Monday night in LA.